RednibCoding/rune-lang/README.md

 Rune is a dynamically typed scripting language designed to be easy to use and implement while remaining practical for real-world tasks.
 While performance isn't its primary focus, Rune excels in simplicity and flexibility.

-Rune is crafted in pure Go, spanning less than 1000 lines of code.

 Rune stands out for being:
 - **Intuitive:** Designed to be user-friendly and straightforward.
 - **Embeddable:** Seamlessly integrates into your Go projects.